Explore The Plant Library

 Tom Stuart-Smith

 Tom Stuart-Smith is a landscape architect whose work combines naturalism with modernity and built forms with romantic planting.
 He read Zoology at the University of Cambridge before completing a postgraduate degree in Landscape Design.
 Tom has since designed gardens, parks and landscapes throughout the world.
-Recent projects in the public domain include several projects at Chatsworth, a new public garden at the Hepworth Wakefield.
+Recent projects in the public domain include several projects at Chatsworth, a public garden at the Hepworth Gallery, Wakefield and a new garden for Tate Britain, London.

 Ashley Edwards